Critical Analysis of Rocket Launch Systems, and Predictions for Spaceplanes, Spaceships, and Spacecraft

 The first flight in reality was almost 10 years later than planned, in July 2021 with the Blue Origin NS-16 Mission.
 That's okay, groundbreaking events take time and delays are commonly expected.

-In terms of Moon missions, not much is known beyond the fact that Jeff Bezos unveiled the lander in 2019, and that the lander will use the in-development BE-7 engine, which was test-fired in June 2019.
+In terms of Moon missions, not much is known beyond the fact that Jeff Bezos unveiled the Blue Moon lander in 2019, and that the lander will use the in-development BE-7 engine, which was test-fired in June 2019.

 In terms of its more powerful engine, the BE-4, which is still being developed and is marred in chaos, Wikipedia summarizes it best: